Football: Euro 2020 Tables - UrduPoint

 Football: Euro 2020 Tables

-Euro 2020 group tables after Thursday's early match (played, won, drawn, lost, goals scored, goals conceded, points):
+Euro 2020 group tables after Friday's early match (played, won, drawn, lost, goals scored, goals conceded, points)